jarqprog/ArtGallery/README.md

 To run this application you will need MySQL server.
 Postman would be handy for POST, PUT and DELETE requests.

 * create database 'art_gallery' on MySQL server (application handles tables creation)
-* type in the command line: 'mvn clean install tomcat7:run'
+* type in the command line: 'mvn clean install tomcat7:run -Dspring.profiles.active=dev'

 Api functionalities at the moment (wip):